 2 December: I’ll be having a book signing at Gerrards Cross Book Shop 6- 8.30pm during the GX Christmas late night shopping event.
 Do pop in and say ‘hello’.

-12 December: I am one of 10 guest authors invited to participate with top booksellers at the Kensington Booksellers Fair in Kensington Town Hall 10.30-4.30.
-You'll find us near the entrance to the cafe.
+12 December: I am one of 10 guest authors honoured to have been invited to participate with top booksellers at the KENSINGTON BOOKSELLERS FAIR in Kensington Town Hall 10.30-4.30.
+You’ll find us near the entrance to the cafe.

-On the evening of Weds 18 Nov I'll be giving my talk 'Buckinghamshire Spies & Sunversives' to Hedgerley Historical Society.
+On the evening of Weds 18 Nov I’ll be giving my talk ‘Buckinghamshire Spies & Sunversives’ to HEDGERLEY HISTORICL SOCIETY.

 ‘BUCKINGHAMSHIRE SPIES & SUBVERSIVES’ IS CURRENTLY AT NO 9 IN THE TOP 20 BEST SELLERS AT GERRARDS CROSS BOOK SHOP AND NO 1 BEST SELLER AT ONLINE DISTRIBUTOR.

 COME AND MEET ME AT GERRARDS CROSS BOOK SHOP THIS WEDS BETWEEN 6 AND 9 pm.
 I SHALL BE SIGNING COPIES OF MY JUST RELEASED BOOK:

 Come and meet me at GERRARDS CROSS BOOKSHOP CHRISTMAS LATE NIGHT SHOPPING EVENT where I shall be signing copies of my latest local history book ‘The Famous and Infamous of The Chalfonts & District’.
 6.30 till 8.30 pm.

 Thursday 20 November 2014: